Digital tachograph company cards

 - trying your card in another VU that you know is working correctly

 A fee is not normally required.
-However, if you do not submit your malfunction card with your application, or if your card is damaged, a fee of £19 is required before your replacement card can be processed.
+However, if you do not send your malfunction card with your application, or if your card is damaged, a fee of £19 is required before your replacement card can be processed.

 Exchanging your company card